flectra-hq/documentation-user/content/contributing.rst

      - Help improve the stability of Flectra by reporting the bugs that you discover in :doc:`supported versions </administration/maintain/supported_versions>` directly to Flectra support.
 Make sure to include as many details (version, environment, test scenario...) as possible.
-If you don't have the Flectra Enterprise license required for contacting the support, open a new issue on the GitHub repository of Flectra.
+If you don't have the Flectra Professional license required for contacting the support, open a new issue on the GitHub repository of Flectra.
      - * `Flectra support <https://www.flectra.com/help>`_
        * `Issue tracker on GitHub <https://github.com/flectra/flectra/issues>`_